PatrickAlphaC/nextjs-ethers-metamask-connect/README.md

 This is a minimalistic project to show us how we can connect to metamask using ethersjs in nextjs / react.

-It's in typescript, but it's **basically** the same in javascript.
+This could just as easily be done in typescript.

-This project started with nexjs boilerplate by running `yarn create next-app nextjs-ethers-metamask-connect --typescript`
+This project started with nexjs boilerplate by running `yarn create next-app nextjs-ethers-metamask-connect`

 Video Coming soon...